NelsonMALGAS/reduce-method-challenges/README.md

 # Array Challenges README

 Welcome to the Array Challenges!
-This repository contains 10 exercises to help you improve your JavaScript skills, specifically working with arrays.
+This repository contains 8 exercises to help you improve your JavaScript skills, specifically working with arrays.
 Each challenge presents a unique problem to solve using the reduce() method.

 ## Challenges:

 1. Sum of an Array: Calculate the sum of all numbers in an array.
 2. Product of an Array: Calculate the product of all numbers in an array.
 3. Count Occurrences: Count the number of occurrences of each word in an array.
-4. Flatten an Array: Flatten a 2D array into a single array.
-5. Find Maximum Value: Find the maximum value in an array.
+4. Find Maximum Value: Find the maximum value in an array.
-6. Group by Property: Group an array of objects by a property.
+5. Group by Property: Group an array of objects by a property.
-7. Total Price of Items: Calculate the total price of items in a shopping cart.
+6. Total Price of Items: Calculate the total price of items in a shopping cart.
-8. Array to Object: Convert an array of key-value pairs into an object.
+7. Array to Object: Convert an array of key-value pairs into an object.
-9. Remove Duplicates: Remove duplicate values from an array.
+8. Remove Duplicates: Remove duplicate values from an array.
-10. Calculate Average: Calculate the average of numbers in an array.
+9. Calculate Average: Calculate the average of numbers in an array.

 ## Your Task: